-In new hires, promotions or even lateral transfers of management staff, a clearly defined leadership style can set this new, promoted or transferred employee up for success or failure.
-If a leader that believes in “consensus” leadership takes over for a “command-control” leader, the employees will be confused about their authority and the job expectations.
-When this happens undue job stress is created and productivity suffers.
+In new hires, promotions, or even lateral transfers of management staff, a clearly defined leadership style can set this new, promoted, or transferred employee up for success or failure.
+If a leader who believes in “consensus” leadership takes over for a “command-control” leader, the employees will be confused about their authority and expectations.
+When this happens, undue job stress is created, and productivity suffers.

 What are the leadership styles?

 Command-control = this style of leader takes on all of the decisions for the business unit.
 This style can be a continuum but is always very hierarchal and can often be seen as a “my way or the highway” style.
-Teams that report to the command-control leader often abdicate all decisions to the leader and expect to be told what to do and what their work priorities are.
-The climate created is often fear centric and often passion and innovation is lacking.
+Teams that report to the command-control leader often abdicate all decisions to the leader and expect to be told what to do and their work priorities.
+The climate created is often fear-centric, and often passion and innovation are lacking.

-Servant Leader = this style stems from the philosophy of “if you take care of the employee and empower them to own their jobs they will take care of the manager and the company”.
-This style is often very interactive and requires management to listen carefully to the voices of the staff to insure the manager and the organization are meeting the employee’s needs.
+Servant Leader = this style stems from the philosophy of “if you take care of the employee and empower them to own their jobs, they will take care of the manager and the company.”
+This style is often very interactive and requires management to listen carefully to the voices of the staff to ensure the manager and the organization are meeting the employee’s needs.

-Leadership from your Chair = this style of leadership acknowledges that each employee in the organization is an expert at their job and as a result they need to have a voice on any decisions that impact their job.
-This style requires all employees, not just management, to see themselves as leaders and ready, willing and able to lead up, horizontally and down.
+Leadership from your Chair = This leadership style acknowledges that each employee in the organization is an expert at their job, and as a result, they need to have a voice in any decisions that impact their job.
+This style requires all employees, not just management, to see themselves as leaders and ready, willing, and able to lead up, horizontally, and down.

 Choosing the accepted leadership style for an organization is not just simply picking one of the above styles.
 It requires steps:

 - Identify the preferred leadership style the credit union wants to make as the standard.
-This is usually a facilitated session with the executive team with the goal of establishing an agreed upon style the organization wants to adopt in the future.
+This is usually a facilitated session with the executive team to establish an agreed-upon style the organization wants to adopt in the future.

-- Using the research from the initial leadership survey identify the gaps between what the organization wants and what they have now.
-This goal of this gap analysis is to understand whom the organization needs to “re-train” and a training process, system, style and how the leadership performance will be measured.
+- Using the initial leadership survey research, identify the gaps between what the organization wants and what they have now.
+This gap analysis aims to understand whom the organization needs to “re-train” and a training process, system, style, and how to measure leadership performance.

 - Set a hiring and promotion process in place that has a screening function for leadership fit.
-Ideally this is a pre-screen that is done by HR prior to the hiring manager interview.
-If the candidate fails this leadership fit interview the candidate is removed from the hiring process.
-This step is essential because a hiring manager will naturally focus on the skills and execution potential of the new hire or promotion candidate and those criteria may often trump the leadership inconsistencies.
+Ideally, this is a pre-screen that is done by HR before the hiring manager interview.
+If the candidate fails this leadership fit interview, the candidate is removed from the hiring process.
+This step is essential because a hiring manager will naturally focus on the skills and execution potential of the new hire or promotion candidate, and those criteria may often trump the leadership inconsistencies.

-- Make leadership style a measurable for performance management and even incentives/bonuses.
-All management staff need to be trained on how to coach to leadership strengths and weaknesses and how to observe and measure how well the manager or aspiring manager is leading.
+- Make leadership style measurable for performance management and even incentives/bonuses.
+All management staff needs to be trained on how to coach leadership strengths and weaknesses and how to observe and measure how well the manager or aspiring manager is leading.

 In any organization, leadership style takes ongoing effort and focus.
 Often we will find that the leadership style of an organization will often be a hybrid of the styles noted above.
-A Servant Leader can also be a consensus leader and also foster a style of Leading from your Chair.
-Also there may be times when execution becomes a dominant organizational need that requires management to become more of a command control type leader.
-Having leaders that understand the different styles and the strengths and weakness of each style is essential so they can adapt the style that is driven by circumstance but with an inherent tendency and preference to the identified organizational style.
-This management flexibility is important to allow leaders to adapt and adjust to manage business needs and performance needs effectively.
+A Servant Leader can also be a consensus leader and foster a Leading from your Chair.
+Also, there may be times when execution becomes a dominant organizational need that requires management to become more of a command control type leader.
+Having leaders who understand the different styles and the strengths and weaknesses of each style is essential to adapt the style driven by circumstance but with an inherent tendency and preference to the identified organizational style.
+This management flexibility is important to effectively adapt and adjust to managing business needs and performance needs.